 • Blancs‑Moussis: iconic white‑clad figures with red‑nosed masks lead Sunday’s parade and evening Rondeau.
 Blanc‑Moussi (official).

-• Timing note: exact day‑by‑day timetable is published on the official programme page each season.
-Programme hub.
+• Timing note: exact day‑by‑day timetable is published on the official program page each season.
+Program hub.

 • Plan ahead: Stavelot gets very busy—use signed car parks and arrive early for Sunday’s 13:30 Grand Parade.
 Access & parking.